310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Shinobu surprised %}
 Gaah\~!
 Please don't hug me!
-The summer is like hell itself — it's so sweaty and hot\~!
+The summer heat is like hell itself — it's so sweaty and hot\~!
 {% endbubble %}

 {% bubble Kanata v2 %}